collectionscms/collections/README.md

 - 😻 Markdown can be used (with GitHub flavored markdown)
 - 🌒 Support light-mode / dark-mode
 - 📱 Responsive Design
+- 🔀 Drag and drop WordPress XML to import

 ## 📚 Usage & Documentation